Register to get access to free programming courses with interactive exercises

 </div>

-Since the if construct checks whether an expression is true or false you don't need to have a comparison with both true and false.
-This code will work in exactly the same way:
+Since the if construct checks whether an expression is true or false you do not need to have a comparison with both true and false.
+This code will work in the same way:

 if isLogin